THE FIRST DOCTOR ERA

 Writing: ........................................
 9

 The Daleks we get in this story are certainly different from the Daleks we will eventually get down the road.
 During this particular tale, it does almost seem like there's a certain sense of individualism to them (by Dalek standards, at least).
 Which is ever-so-slightly off-putting.
 In future stories, these menaces will seem more homogenous.
-Unless they have some sort of authority, they lack any sort of real identity of their own.
+Unless they have some sort of authority, they lack any real identity of their own.
 We don't get much of that with this first batch of Daleks, though.
 The drone-like quality of a Dalek is an important trait.
 Because of its absence, it loses a point in the rating system.

 Aside from this one difference, however, everything else that we need to have in the Daleks is there right from the very start.
 The paranoia, the need to dominate, the xenophobia.
 Everything that continues to persist in the character over the next six decades is firmly on display.
 Which is exactly what was needed to capture our imaginations and get us to fall in love with what is, essentially, salt shakers with plungers and egg whisks stuck to them!